RoyalIcing/react-sow/README.md

 In your pure components, accept the prop `styler`, defaulting it to `defaultStyler` (imported from 'react-sow/default').

-Then on your main component, spread `styler`, calling it with the props you wish to pass.
+Then on your main component, call and spread `styler()`, optionally passing props.

 ```javascript
 // List.js